rpidanny/Nietzsche/README.md

 # Nietzsche

+A [Serverless](https://serverless.com) application that fetches all quotes from [Goodreads](https://www.goodreads.com/quotes) and saves it to [DynamoDB](https://aws.amazon.com/dynamodb). *about 37K unique quotes*

+It also has a function to tweet random quotes.

 *"Morality is just a fiction used by the herd of inferior human beings to hold back the few superior men." - **Friedrich Nietzsche***

-A [Serverless](https://serverless.com) application that fetches all quotes from [Goodreads](https://www.goodreads.com/quotes) and saves it to [DynamoDB](https://aws.amazon.com/dynamodb).

-It also has a function to tweet random quotes.

 ## Requirements